Top 10 Best Marvel Comics Villains

 Venom is the coolest villain.
 He has the same powers as Spider-Man.
 And Spider-Man is the best superhero.

-Ultron Ultron is a fictional supervillain appearing in American comic books published by Marvel Comics.
-He is most recognized as a foe of the Avengers, and has a quasi-familial relationship with several of their members, especially his creator Hank Pym.
-In the Marvel Cinematic Universe, he is portrayed by... read more
+Ultron is a fictional supervillain appearing in American comic books published by Marvel Comics.
+He is widely recognized as a major adversary of the Avengers and has a complex connection with several team members, particularly his creator Hank Pym.... read more

 "I had strings, but now I'm free...
 There are no strings on me..."